cov-lineages/llama/README.md

   --label-fields LABEL_FIELDS
                         Comma separated string of fields to add to tree report labels.
-  --id-string           Indicates the input is a comma-separated id string
+  --node-summary SUMMARY FIELD
-                        with one or more query ids.
+                        Indicates which column the collapsed nodes should be summarised be.
+Default = lineage --id-string           Indicates the input is a comma-separated id string with one or more query ids.
 Example:
                         `EDB3588,EDB3589`.